 Treatment and prognosis

-There can be a wide spectrum in prognosis.
+There is a wide spectrum of prognosis.

 Surgery (elective lobectomy) is the treatment of choice in symptomatic patients, both in those presenting early with respiratory compromise and in those presenting later with recurrent infections 3.
-Type I lesions generally have the best prognosis.
+Type I lesions have the best prognosis.